archo5/dato-format/README.md

 	- This effectively mostly just makes the parsing harder and does not guarantee the actual alignment (which can be validated manually).
 - **Replacing typed arrays with aligned arrays**:
 	- This would reduce the inspectability of data using this format and even when using a tool to dump the contents of a file, would require, for example, knowing the typical floating point number values/ranges in hex to see which arrays contain floating point values instead of fairly large integers.
-- **Picking one configuration for all users**:
-	- Having reviewed a number of custom-made formats, it was clear that different teams have different preferences and risk tolerances - for example:
-		- Some prefer to use string keys and others are consistently preferring hashes.
-		- Some are fine to set project-wide limitations in the name of performance while others like to keep their options open.
 - **Entry point at the end of the file** ([FlexBuffers](https://google.github.io/flatbuffers/flatbuffers_internals.html))
 	- The issue is that it's difficult to ensure that we have the entire file if we expect the end of the file (whatever it may be) to just make sense.
 - **Adaptive overall sizing of integer vectors defining generic maps/arrays** ([FlexBuffers](https://google.github.io/flatbuffers/flatbuffers_internals.html))